For some days, Omar Artan’s name has dominated football headlines for reasons far removed from decisions made on the pitch.

 His exclusion has drawn attention not only because of his historic appointment but also because of the questions surrounding the circumstances of his denial.

-According to Artan, he met every travel requirement for the tournament, insisting he possessed both the necessary visa and official documentation.
+Artan maintained that he met every travel requirement for the tournament, insisting he possessed both the necessary visa and official documentation.

 FIFA later confirmed that he would miss the competition, explaining that immigration decisions fall within the authority of host nations.